andrewcomputsci2019/PathFinderFX/README.md

 ### Depth First Search Randomized Backtracking
 [Depth First Search Randomized Backtracking](https://en.wikipedia.org/wiki/Maze_generation_algorithm#Randomized_depth-first_search) is an extension of the DFS algorithm in which cells are traversed randomly using the DFS algorithm.
-The process starts by choosing any cell randomly in the grid as the starting point and then choosing a random unvisited neighboring cell and removing the wall between them and adding it to the stack.
+The process starts by choosing any cell randomly in the grid as the starting point and then choosing a random unvisited neighboring cell removing the wall between them and adding it to the stack.
 The last step in this process is to remove any cell from the stack once it has no unvisited neighboring cell remaining.
 The maze is generated once all cells have been removed from the stack\
-Pseudo code
+Pseudocode
 ```
   DFSRandomized(list{nodes}):
     stack = []